andrew/ultimate-awesome/README.md

 - [awesome-image-matting](https://github.com/michaelowenliu/awesome-image-matting) - A collection of AWESOME things about image matting.
 - [awesome-nocode-lowcode](https://github.com/valentin-vogel/awesome-nocode-lowcode) - A curated list of awesome nocode and lowcode ressources for building software without code.
 - [awesome-visual-representation-learning-with-transformers](https://github.com/alohays/awesome-visual-representation-learning-with-transformers) - Awesome Transformers (self-attention) in Computer Vision.
+- [awesome-free-startup-resources](https://github.com/jasonnoahchoi/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
+Many thanks for the start of such an awesome list.
 - [awesome-exploration-rl](https://github.com/opendilab/awesome-exploration-rl) - A curated list of awesome exploration RL resources (continually updated).
 - [awesome-cosmopolitan](https://github.com/shmup/awesome-cosmopolitan) - List of Cosmopolitan Libc related resources and projects.
 - [Awesome-Information-Bottleneck](https://github.com/ZIYU-DEEP/Awesome-Information-Bottleneck) - This is a curated list for Information Bottleneck Principle, in memory of Professor Naftali Tishby.